davidized/cryptoTools/README.md

 ## Files
 - cryptoTools.nb - Mathematica notebook containing copies of the various functions developed along with notes about their use.
+- cryptoTools.m - Contains everything in cryptoTools.nb as a loadable Mathematica package.
 - *Work.nb - Mathematica notebooks containing scratch work, notes, and various iterations of cryptoTools functions.
 Maintained primarily for my own reference later when developing other functions.
+- usefulApplications.nb - Mathematica notebook with examples of useful ways of using functions in cryptoTools.nb

 ## Roadmap
 I pretty much am winging this, I'll add tools as I see uses for them in the future but for now here's a couple things I have in mind: